Thermodynamic uncertainty relation for Langevin dynamics by scaling time: Results

 \subsection{Underdamped Langevin dynamics}

 We repeat the analysis for underdamped Langevin dynamics,

 with unit mass.
 Following the discretization scheme in \cite{gronbech2013simple}, we have

 where \(b \equiv (1+\gamma\Delta t/2)^{-1}\).
 As before, we generate a scaled trajectory \(\{\tilde{\mathbf{x}}_i\}\) which is spatially identical to the unscaled trajectory, with \(\tilde{\mathbf{x}}_i = \mathbf{x}_i\).
-In the underdamped regime, scaling time requires that we scale the velocity in the same fashion, generating the additional constraint \(\eta\dot{\mathbf{x}}_i = \dot{\tilde{\mathbf{x}}}_i\).
+In the underdamped regime, scaling time requires that we scale the velocity in the same fashion, generating the additional constraint \(\dot{\mathbf{x}}_i = \eta\dot{\tilde{\mathbf{x}}}_i\).
 The same procedure as in the overdamped regime yields our second main result,

-where \(\langle\Upsilon\rangle\) is the dynamical activity, the time-symmetric part of the action that excludes the functional measure~\cite{van2019uncertainty}.
+where \(\langle\Upsilon\rangle\) is the dynamical activity, the time-symmetric part of the action that excludes the functional measure~\cite{falasco2016nonequilibrium}.
 See Appendix~\ref{app:actionquantities} for more details.
+Our bound mirrors that of \cite{fischer2018large, van2019uncertainty}, but with an additional term \(-3\gamma\tau\) in the denominator on the right and an additional term \(-\corr{3}\kappa T\) in the denominator on the left.
+The former term tightens our bound, particularly for large \(\gamma\), whereas the latter generally weakens our bound.
+The two effects are independent and are of varying strength.

-This term does not appear in the overdamped bound because, in that regime, the entropy production and dynamical activity are Legendre duals and hence not independent~\cite{maes2008steady, maes2017frenetic}.
-Our bound mirrors that of \cite{van2019uncertainty}, but with an additional term \(-3\gamma\tau\) in the denominator.
-This additional term tightens our bound, particularly for large \(\gamma\).
+The dynamical activity does not appear in the overdamped bound because, in that regime, the entropy production and dynamical activity are Legendre duals and hence not independent~\cite{maes2008steady, maes2017frenetic}.
+More fundamentally, the probability currents in overdamped Langevin dynamics can be described solely in terms of variables invariant under time reversal, corresponding to the irreversible currents that suffice to characterize the entropy production.
+In contrast, underdamped Langevin dynamics also includes variables antisymmetric under time reversal, corresponding to reversible currents that characterize the dynamical activity.
+This distinction explains the appearance of the dynamical activity in the underdamped but not the overdamped bound \cite{spinney2012entropy}.